Medically reviewed by Dr. C.H. Weaver M.D. 12/2021

-Patients classified as having stage IIE–IV disease are considered to have advanced stage Non-Hodgkin lymphoma.
-These more aggressive lymphomas are classified according to two systems: the Revised European American Lymphoma (REAL) system and the International Working Formulation (IWF).
+Patients with DLBCL or other aggressive lymphomas classified as having stage IIE–IV disease are considered to have advanced stage Non-Hodgkin lymphoma (NHL).
+These lymphomas have been classified according to two systems: the Revised European American Lymphoma (REAL) system and the International Working Formulation (IWF).
 The following types of Non-Hodgkin lymphoma are all considered to be intermediate or aggressive in nature and are treated similarly (see table 1).

 Table 1 Intermediate or aggressive NHL, as defined by IWF or REAL

 These classification systems are becoming less relevant as NHL is increasingly being recognized as several unique disease's with distinct subtypes affecting both response and survival that can be better identified by genomic and molecular analyses.

 The conventional treatment for aggressive NHL for many years has been CHOP chemotherapy.
 Two factors have been shown to improve outcomes over standard CHOP treatment: the addition of the targeted therapy Rituxan® (rituximab) to CHOP, and assuring that the full, planned dose of chemotherapy is delivered on time.

 There is intense interest in improving upon the standard-of-care R-CHOP regimen, particularly for patients with adverse prognostic features or high-risk tumor genetics and patients with adverse prognostic features should consider participation in clinical trials designed to improve outcomes compared to R-CHOP.